-From individuals/organizations with medical credentials such as RN, certified rehabilitation provider - CPR, or certified disability management specialist -- CDMS hearing specialist, psychologists usually for GED accommodations, others
+From individuals/organizations with medical credentials such as RN, certified rehabilitation provider - CRP, or certified disability management specialist -- CDMS

 - 5. Interventions and/or treatment for substance abuse, mental health, physical disabilities, learning disabilities, etc. - 6.
 Assistive technology and other accommodations